 If you’re a 2018 Matriculant looking to be accepted into a tertiary institution or hoping to become employed, passing Matric and receiving your certificate is one of the essentials.
 However, due to various circumstances, Matric exams may have been an overwhelming struggle for you, resulting in you not meeting the minimum requirements to pass Grade 12 and step into your planned future.
-But all is not lost – you may qualify for a supplementary exam, allowing you a second chance to pass your failed subject/s.
+But all is not lost – you may qualify for a supplementary exam (now called a second national exam), allowing you a second chance to pass your failed subject/s.

 Supplementary exam vs Rewriting your Matric